ChristChurchMayfair/ccm-main-gatsby/src/content/littlelambs.md

 mainImage: ./assets/images/desktop/AdobeStock_131681919.jpg
 overlayCaption: Little Lambs
 findOutMoreText: |-2
-  If you want to find out more about Little Lambs Sarah would love to hear from you.
+  If you want to find out more about Little Lambs James would love to hear from you.
 ---
 **Note: due to the continuing Coronavirus pandemic Little Lambs will not be meeting until further notice.**